inab/WfExS-backend/INSTALL.md

 ./singularity-local-installer.bash
 ```

 This setup will work on Linux systems with cgroups v2 enabled.
 The script only installs singularity when it is not available.
-If you want to force the installation of singularity, then you should run:
+If you want to force the installation of singularity in the WfExS backend environment, then you should run:

 ```bash
 ./singularity-local-installer.bash force